zinic/abseta/docs/magic.md

 # Abseta Magic Supplement

 Magic in Abseta is deeply arcane and logical.
-Practicing magic comes with significant danger to the agent and their surroundings.
+Authoring devices comes with significant danger to the agent and their surroundings.

 ## The Danger